ornelladotcom/resume-website-workshop/workshop/0-setup.md

 As you might expect, the first step to getting started with any new technology is setting up a couple of tools.
 While it is possible to create HTML and CSS with any text editor, using a code editor will offer features to make your life easier.

 We'll be using [github.dev](github.dev), a free, online code editor, for this workshop.
-If you've ever used [Visual Studio Code](code.visualstudio.com), this code editor may look familar to you.
+If you've ever used [Visual Studio Code](code.visualstudio.com), this code editor may look familiar to you.
 One of the awesome things about using github.dev is that we'll be coding directly in the browser.
 We'll also add the [CodeSwing](https://marketplace.visualstudio.com/items?itemName=codespaces-Contrib.codeswing) extension, which allows us to make edits to our HTML/CSS and see the results immediately.

 ## Creating a repository and opening it in github.dev